hxzvx/Privacy-Policies-in-Educational-AI/README.md

 - The `Extracted_Texts/` folder contains the processed policy texts.
 - The `urls/` folder contains the source privacy policy links.
 - The `Results/` folder contains the analysis outputs.
-- The virtual environment folder should not be uploaded to GitHub.

-## Author

-Hafsa Alzubaidi